-Adopt greater scrutiny in review of load profiles for all chiller measures, including pre- or post-implementation metering or trending.
+Adopt greater scrutiny in review of load profiles for all chiller measures, including post-implementation metering or trending.
 Improving the accuracy of the load profiles for incentivized chillers will minimize the possibility of over- or under-calculating reported energy savings.
-As an alternative approach to metering or trending, we recommend using energy models to simulate chiller performance to improve the accuracy of chiller savings.